View Profile Page

 STUDENT DROP-IN HOURS in my office (Richardson 269A):

-Work number (call or text): +1 (973)604-9626
+Work phone (VoIP call or text): +1 (973)604-9626

-Do not hesitate to reach out if I'm supposed to be in my office or the door into the RICH 269 office suite is locked.
+Do not hesitate to reach out if I'm supposed to be in my office or if the door into the RICH 269 office suite is locked.

-Research Assistant Professor: Duke University, Durham, NC (2020-2021)
+Research Assistant Professor of Physics, Duke University, Durham, NC (2020-2021)

-Research Assistant Professor: North Carolina State University, Raleigh, NC (2017-2020)
+Research Assistant Professor of Physics, North Carolina State University, Raleigh, NC (2017-2020)

-Post-doc: North Carolina State University (2013-2017)
+Post-doc: North Carolina State University, Raleigh, NC (2013-2017)

 Doctor of Natural Science: Technical University of Munich, Germany (2007-2013)